 - Cover exposed areas.
-Wear tightly woven, loosefitting clothing that covers as much of your skin as possible.
-Opt for bright or dark colors, which reflect more ultraviolet radiation than pastels or bleached cotton.
+Wear tightly woven, loose fitting clothing that covers as much of your skin as possible.
+Opt for bright or dark colors, which reflect more ultraviolet radiation than do pastels or bleached cotton.

 - Avoid tanning beds and sunlamps.
 These are just as damaging as natural sunlight.

 Cancer prevention includes protection from certain viral infections.
-Talk to your doctor about immunization against:
+Talk to your doctor about vaccination against:

 - Hepatitis B. Hepatitis B can increase the risk of developing liver cancer.
-The hepatitis B vaccine is recommended for certain high-risk adults — such as adults who are sexually active but not in a mutually monogamous relationship, people with sexually transmitted infections, intravenous drug users, men who have sex with men, and health care or public safety workers who might be exposed to infected blood or body fluids.
+The hepatitis B vaccine is recommended for certain adults at high risk — such as adults who are sexually active but not in a mutually monogamous relationship, people with sexually transmitted infections, people who use intravenous drugs, men who have sex with men, and health care or public safety workers who might be exposed to infected blood or body fluids.

 - Human papillomavirus (HPV).
 HPV is a sexually transmitted virus that can lead to cervical and other genital cancers as well as squamous cell cancers of the head and neck.
 The HPV vaccine is recommended for girls and boys ages 11 and 12.
-It is also available to both men and women age 26 or younger who didn't have the vaccine as adolescents.
+The U.S. Food and Drug Administration recently approved the use of vaccine Gardasil 9 for males and females ages 9 to 45.

 6. Avoid risky behaviors